fossasia/pslab-android/README.md

 Despite any reason, follow the steps given below to squash all commits into one adhering to our best practices.

- * Setup remote to upstream branch if not set before;
+ * Setup remote to upstream branch if not set before

 `$ git remote add upstream https://github.com/fossasia/pslab-android.git`